Tomentos/JTT_Tutorials/README.md

 ![img5](./img/img5.png "Documentation Image #5")

 The tag will also be visible in the VSCode Checkout function.
 The Checkout Function allows you to go back in the history of your project and see what it looked like at that specific point.
-So let't talk about that a bit deeper now.
+I will talk about tahat a bit deeper in a second.

 ## Tagging in the commandline